 As businesses are increasingly influenced by the dynamics of international trade the demand for both international and European haulage services has increased dramatically.

 However, as the European road haulage industry is tightly governed by legislation and regulations it is essential that businesses appoint European hauliers that are aware of both European and international haulage regulations, particularly with respect to weight limits and emissions.
-This guide is designed to provide you with an overview of the key considerations when organising haulage delivery within Europe.
+This guide is designed to provide you with an overview of the key considerations when using haulage companies for deliveries within Europe.

 The standard international contract of carriage when transporting goods internationally by road is the CMR note.
 Effectively a contract of carriage confirming that the carrier has received the goods and that a contract exists between the two parties; unlike a bill of lading the CMR note is not a document of title.